Selling is hard. It takes resilience, perseverance, and the ability to take a punch or two. Well, probably more than two.

 9. Consider sales enablement

 Sales enablement involves providing your hardworking sales crew with the resources it needs to close more deals.
-This includes content, sales playbooks, knowledge, training, and any sort of information that will help your sales team become more actionable and hands-on with closures.
+This includes sales enablement content, sales playbooks, knowledge, training, and any sort of information that will help your sales team become more actionable and hands-on with closures.
 After all, even superheroes need help sometimes.

 Onboarding the right sales enablement approach, however, depends on the size and structure of your organization and your sales requirements.
-If your organization does not have a sales enablement process in place, here are some guides to help you determine your sales enablement maturity phase.

 Conclusion

 A well-executed sales strategy is like a well-oiled machine with many moving parts.
-It yields greater profits, bolsters employee morale, keeps management happy, and turns first-time customers into long-time loyalists.
+It yields greater profits, bolsters employee morale, keeps management happy and turns first-time customers into long-time loyalists.

 That said, every machine requires maintenance.
 You must regularly analyze your sales strategy to identify any flaws in the machine, and then promptly make the required changes if you are to consistently clock great sales numbers.